LifeLock vs. Experian: Compared & Reviewed

 • FICO® Score tracker

-• FICO® Score monitoring
+• FICO® Score Monitoring

 Public Records Monitoring

-Both Experian IdentityWorks and LifeLock will monitor for crimes committed in your name.
+Both Experian and LifeLock will monitor for crimes committed in your name.
 This is pretty standard for identity protection services.

 LifeLock also provides home title monitoring, which is great to have if you own a home.

-Experian IdentityWorks offers sex offender registry monitoring, which alerts you when sex offenders move into your area or use your name on the registry.
+Experian offers sex offender registry monitoring, which alerts you when sex offenders move into your area or use your name on the registry.

 Threat Resolution: Winner — Tie